jackspirou/chip/README.md

 Motivation
 ----------
 Long ago I wrote a compiler in college in Java.
 It was for a two series compilers course.
-The language known as SNARL.
-The SNARL compiler output was MIPS assembly code, that ran on a MIPS virtual machine.
-While the SNARL compiler a simple toy, I noticed the simplicity provided powerful foundations to explore.
+The language was known as SNARL and the compiler output was MIPS assembly code.
+The MIPS asm then was manually ran on a virtual machine.
+While the SNARL compiler a simple toy for academic purposes, I noticed the simplicity of it's design provided powerful foundations to explore.

 A couple years later, I stumbled upon Golang and I was reminded of the same simplicity of SNARL.
 It was refreshing.